raghadalquran/reading-notes/class-02.md

 1. CSS1 was released in 1996
 2. CSS2 followed two years later.
 3. Work on CSS3 has been ongoing but the major browsers have already started to implement it.
-- Different types of selectors allow you to target your  X rules at different elements.
+- Different types of selectors allow you to target your rules at different elements.
-- Declarations are made up of two parts: the properties  X of the element that you want to change, and the values of those properties.
+- Declarations are made up of two parts: the properties  of the element that you want to change, and the values of those properties.
 For example, the font-family property sets the choice of font, and the value arial specifies Arial as the preferred typeface.
-- CSS rules usually appear in a separate document,  X although they may appear within an HTML page.
+- CSS rules usually appear in a separate document, although they may appear within an HTML page.